ShizukaDonaghue/happy-beans/TESTING.md

 ### **EPIC: Recipe Comment**
 * **_As a Site User, I can comment on a recipe so that I can share my feedback and be involved in the conversation._**

-  For logged-in users, Comment Form is available beneath each recipe.
-Users can post their comment from here to leave feedback on the recipe or ask questions, or just communicate with others in the community.
+  For logged-in users, a Comment Form is available beneath each recipe.
+Users can post their comments from here to leave feedback on the recipe or ask questions, or just communicate with others in the community.

   <img src="docs/images/testing/us-comment.png" width=800>

 * **_As a Site User, I can edit the comment I posted so that I can make changes to my comments._**

   For the author of the comment, a vertical ellipsis is available next to the comment posting date.
 Users can select the edit button here, which directs them to Update Comment page where they can edit the comment.

   <img src="docs/images/testing/us-edit-comment.png" width=420>

 * **_As a Site User, I can delete the comment I posted so that I can remove it from the comments section._**

   For the author of the comment, a vertical ellipsis is available next to the comment posting date.
-Users can select the delete button here, which opens a modal to confim the deletion.
+Users can select the delete button here, which opens a modal to confirm the deletion.

   <img src="docs/images/testing/us-delete-comment-modal.png" width=420>